 Warframe doesn’t really have a notion of “the best”, and when one emerges the developers usually rectify it.
 Rather, warframes and weapons and mods are context-specific tools.

-Frex I tend to use Rhino for Dark Sectors and some bossing, Nyx for interceptions, Frost for defense, Oberon for defections, Valkyr for some bossing and most exterminations, etc..
+Frex I tend to use Rhino for Dark Sectors and some bossing, Nyx for interceptions, Frost for defense, Oberon for defections, Valkyr for some bossing and most exterminations, Limbo for Spy and Rescue, etc..
 Many weapons excel against some factions and in some missions, and their elemental payload should be tailored for the fight.
 Ditto for pets.

 Even utility mods or older mods tend to have niche uses.
 So framing things as simple, one-size fits all absolutes is missing a good chunk of the game.